 Pain in the area between your hip and ribs (flank pain)

 Bruising, swelling, or seatbelt marks in the area of your kidney or low back

 If you've had a bruise to your kidney, follow these tips:

 Drink lots of fluid.
 This means at least 8 to 10 glasses of water a day.

 Rest.
 Don't lift heavy objects or do strenuous activity for the next few days.

-You may use over-the-counter medicine to control pain, unless your doctor prescribed something else.
-Talk with your doctor before using acetaminophen or nonsteroidal anti-inflammatory drugs such as naproxen, ibuprofen if you have chronic liver or kidney disease.
-Also talk with your doctor if you've ever had a stomach ulcer or gastrointestinal bleeding.
+You may use over-the-counter medicine to control pain, unless your healthcare provider prescribed something else.
+Talk with your provider before using acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs) such as naproxen or ibuprofen if you have chronic liver or kidney disease.
+Also talk with your provider if you've ever had a stomach ulcer or gastrointestinal bleeding.
 Aspirin should never be used in anyone under 18 years of age who is ill with a fever.
 This may cause a life-threatening condition called Reye syndrome.